Skip to main content Go to Site Map

 • Are from an area that has low participation in higher education.

-• Have experienced socio-economic challenges during their education.
+• Have experienced socio-economic challenges during their education and been a recipient of Free School Meals.

 • Are care experienced.